-Analysis: In AC 2019-2020, the target was met.
-In AC 2019-2020, the percentage of those meeting competency increased by 14% as 96% of 56 students met competency on the Exit Exam during the assessment cycle.
-Based on the analysis of the AC 2019-2020 results, and to drive improvement in AC 2020-2021, faculty continued to implement curriculum and programmatic changes.
+Analysis: In AC 2020-21, the target was met.
+93% of 59 students met competency on the Exit Exam during the assessment cycle.
+Based on the analysis of the AC 2020-21 results, and to drive improvement in AC 2021-22, faculty infused models of intervention as they relate to anti-racist and anti-oppressive practice with oppressed clients/client groups on the micro, mezzo, and macro levels.
+These changes were put in place to improve the students' ability to understand that intervention is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations, and communities.
 Faculty also completed an exam analysis to determine which areas of the specific competency the students were struggling with and to determine if modifications to the exam were needed.
-As a result of these changes, in AC 2020-21, the target was met with 93% of 59 students meeting competency.
+As a result of these changes, in AC 2021-22, the target was met with 87% of 39 students meeting competency.

-Decision: Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
-In AC 2021-2022, faculty will infuse models of intervention as they relate to anti-racist and anti-oppressive practice with oppressed clients/client groups on the micro, mezzo, and macro levels.
-These changes will improve the student's ability to understand that intervention is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations, and communities, thereby continuing to push the cycle of improvement forward.
+Decision: Based on the analysis of the AC 2021-22 results, faculty will implement the following changes in AC 2022-23 to drive the cycle of improvement.
+Faculty will continue to incorporate models of intervention as they relate to anti-racist and anti-oppressive practice with oppressed clients/client groups on the micro, mezzo, and macro levels.
+These changes will not be measured in the assessment outcomes for two to three semesters as those students receiving the change in curriculum will not be evaluated until their final semester.
+Faculty will meet in the summer of 2022 to complete an exam analysis to determine content and construct validity, to determine which areas of the specific competency the students were struggling with, and to make appropriate changes to the exam.
+These changes will improve the students' ability to understand that intervention is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations, and communities, thereby continuing to push the cycle of improvement forward.

 Measure 8.2.
-(Direct - Skills, Cognitive & Affective Processing)

-Students in SOWK 4190, Field Work, complete a field internship at an outside agency, which allows them to practice social work under the supervision of a field instructor.
+(Direct - Values, Skills, Cognitive & Affective Processing Dimension) Students in SOWK 4190, Field Work, complete a field internship at an outside agency, which allows them to practice social work under the supervision of a field instructor.
 Students are evaluated by field instructors using the Field Instrument.
 This instrument measures student achievement across various dimensions related to each Competency.
 The Field Instrument assesses students on the Values, Skills, and Cognitive & Affective Processing dimensions.
 The measurement benchmark at NSU for each competency is 80%.
-This means that, at NSU, 80% of student's will be rated as "competent" or above on each competency (scored a three or higher on the five-point scale).
+This means that, at NSU, 80% of students will be rated as "competent" or above on each competency (scored a three or higher on the five-point scale).

-Analysis: In AC 2019-2020, the target was met.
-In AC 2019-2020, students met this competency as measured by the Field Instrument with 98% of 56 student meeting competency again.
-Based on the analysis of the AC 2019-2020 results, and to drive improvement in AC 2020-2021, faculty continued to expand the field orientation to include digital resources for students and field instructors to see continuous improvement.
-The field orientation process allowed the department to ensure that field instructors were adequately oriented to the process and best practices of supervision and assessment of students.
-Providing a digital resource repository gave opportunities for faculty to further the resources useful for field instructors to guide students in their learning.
-As a result of these changes, in AC 2020-21, the target was met with 98% of 52 students meeting competency.
+Analysis: In AC 2020-21, the target was met.
+In AC 2020-21, students met this competency as measured by the Field Instrument with 98% of 59 student meeting competency.
+Based on the analysis of the AC 2020-21 results, and to drive improvement in AC 2021-22, faculty continued to prioritize intervention in the field orientation and field seminar sessions.
+These changes improved students' ability to understand that intervention is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations, and communities.
+As a result of these changes, in AC 2021-22, the target was met with 97% of 33 students meeting competency.